kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

   `(Self)SubjectAccessReview`
 - Initially support enforcement of write and connect requests in the `k8s.io/apiserver` `WithAuthorization` HTTP filter, with options to expand coverage to read[^2] and impersonate verbs later.
-However, conditions can be returned for any verb in `SubjectAccessReview` responses, so extensions can be built arbitrarily on top.
+  - However, conditions can be returned for any verb in `SubjectAccessReview` responses, so extensions can be built arbitrarily on top.
 For instance, aggregated API servers can choose to enforce conditions on whatever custom verbs it wants, and authorizer can return conditions for any verb it likes.
-- Allow conditions to be expressed in both transparent, analyzable forms (like Cedar or CEL), or opaque ones (like just `policy16`)
+- Allow any authorizer's conditions to be expressed in both transparent, analyzable forms (like Cedar or CEL), or opaque ones (like just `policy16`).
-- Support expressing both “Allow” and “Deny” effect conditions.
+- Support expressing conditions with either “Allow” and “Deny” effects.
 - Provide the foundational framework on top of which we can build other authorization features, such as Constrained Impersonation, RBAC++ and Referential Authorization.